skip to main content

 Thinking about your recent interactions with your TV provider, how effectively did they meet your needs?

-It’s worth pointing out that, given DIRECTV’s wide availability (satellite TV providers like DIRECTV and DISH are available nationwide), its 71% rating might be more impressive than Verizon Fios’ and Xfinity’s higher ones.
-Consider that when comparing where you see DIRECTV or DISH in the rankings.
+It’s worth noting, too, that, given DIRECTV’s nationwide availability, its 75% rating might be an even bigger deal than Spectrum’s and Xfinity’s higher ratings.
+Consider that when comparing where you see DIRECTV (or DISH) in the rankings.

 Thinking about your recent interactions with your TV provider, how effectively did they meet your needs?